With Permanent Injury And Permanent Restrictions, You Can Choose the most lucrative settlement remedy

-If you were injured on the job, and doctors have told you that it is a permanent injury, do not count on your employer's workers' compensation insurer to voluntarily offer the full amount of workers' compensation benefits to which you are legally entitled.
-You are strongly urged to contact a knowledgeable Charlotte, North Carolina, workers' compensation lawyer to ensure your interests are protected in your permanent injury claim.
+If you were injured on the job, and doctors have told you that it is a permanent injury, do not count on your employer’s workers’ compensation insurer to voluntarily offer the full amount of workers’ compensation benefits to which you are legally entitled.
+You are strongly urged to contact Bob Bollinger, a knowledgeable Charlotte, North Carolina, workers’ compensation lawyer.
+Bob can help ensure your interests are protected in your permanent injury claim.

-At The Bollinger Law Firm, PC, advocating for injured and disabled workers is what we do.
-We are well acquainted with the various routes, channels and methods available to compensate permanently injured employees who were injured on the job.
+At The Bollinger Law Firm, advocating for injured and disabled workers is what we do.
+We are well-acquainted with the various routes, channels and methods available to compensate permanently injured employees who were injured on the job.

 In the November 2010 election, the Republicans took over power in the North Carolina General Assembly for the first time in over a century.
-One of the first bills they filed was House Bill 709, which, after some compromises, became law as of June 24, 2011.
-As of that date, the North Carolina Workers' Compensation law changed in many ways.
+One of the first bills they filed was House Bill 709.
+After some compromises, became law as of June 24, 2011.
+As of that date, the North Carolina Workers’ Compensation Law changed in many ways.